biricimgul/biricimgul/README.md

 ###
 - 👋 Hi!
 I'm Biriçim Gül👋
+- 💻 I'm a software developer.
+- ⚡ Problem-solving, particularly finding solutions at the intersection of Frontend and excites me.
+I enjoy generating analytical solutions.
-- 💻 I'm a software developer, and my passion for this field began during my university education.
-I always aim to create the most functional, practical, and readable code.
+- 👨‍💻 I always aim to create the most functional, practical, and readable code.
-- 👀 I have been working on various projects, developing them using HTML, CSS, Bootstrap and JavaScript.
+- 👀 I'm skilled in creating modern and impressive websites using HTML, CSS, and JavaScript.
-- 🌐 I'm very eager to learn and use new technologies, and I aspire to create enterprise-scalable projects.I keep track of the latest trends in the industry and focus on incorporating these innovations into my projects.
+- 🌐 I closely follow new technology, making sure not to miss out on new trends and development technology, and I aspire to create enterprise-scalable projects.
+And  focus on incorporating these innovations into my projects.
 - 💞️ I highly value the flow of work, and thanks to my communication skills, I can collaborate efficiently with team members.
 I have been involved in many projects, each of which has provided learning opportunities and experiences for personal growth.
 - 📫 I'm genuinely looking forward to working with creative teams on new projects in this journey.
 - 💫 Stay tuned to see my projects and learn more about me😉